What to Do in Your First 24 Hours in Los Angeles: Itinerary for First-Time Visitors

 Planning a trip to Southern California?
 Don’t leave without spending at least one day in Los Angeles.
-The second-largest city in the United States, L.A. is one of the country’s most exciting urban destinations—and the epicenter of modern American culture.
+After flying through L.A. on several trips, we’ve fallen in love with the second-largest city in the USA, from its iconic landmarks to its beautiful beaches.

 Need a primer on what to do in Los Angeles in one day?
-Craft an epic trip plan with this complete 1-day Los Angeles trip itinerary!
+Let us help you craft an epic trip plan for your Southern California getaway with our complete 1-day Los Angeles trip itinerary, including our recommendations for what to see & do, where to eat & drink, and where to stay!

-Where to go in Los Angeles in one day: A complete itinerary
+Our recommendations for where to go in Los Angeles in one day

 LA Sunset and Traffic

-If you’re limited to a day trip, it’ll be difficult to tackle all the best things to see & do in Los Angeles.
-Public transportation in L.A. leaves something to be desired and is hardly the most efficient way to scoot around the city on a 1-day itinerary.
+If you’re limited to a day, it’ll be difficult to tackle all our favorite things to see & do in Los Angeles.
+After struggling with it on our visits, we’re not big fans of public transportation in L.A. and we don’t believe it’s the most efficient way to scoot around the city on a 1-day itinerary.

-Instead, you’ll either want to rent a car, use ride-sharing services like Uber or Lyft, or get around by taxi.
-Keep in mind that traffic in Los Angeles can be nightmarish for everyone—locals and visitors alike.
-A little patience and avoiding rush hour can go a long way in keeping your sanity intact on the freeways.
+One thing we’ll remind you, though: traffic in Los Angeles can be nightmarish for everyone—locals and visitors alike.
+A little patience and avoiding rush hour can go a long way in keeping your sanity intact on the freeways!

 Start off the morning in Venice Beach

-Need a sunny start to your one day in Los Angeles?
-Roll out of bed and beeline for Venice Beach.
-Perched upon the Pacific Ocean shores, the laid-back beach town of Venice is one of L.A.’s must-sees.
+Need a sunny start to your first day in Los Angeles?
+Let’s roll out of bed and beeline for Venice Beach.
+Perched upon the Pacific Ocean shores, the laid-back beach town of Venice is one of L.A.’s must-sees—and one of our favorite spots to roam in the city.

-Start exploring Venice along the Venice Beach Boardwalk, also known as the Ocean Front Walk.
-Take a leisurely stroll along the boardwalk and enjoy plenty of restaurants, street performers, spas, magicians, and, of course, skaters and roller-blading enthusiasts.
+Let’s start exploring Venice along the Venice Beach Boardwalk, also known as the Ocean Front Walk.
+Take a leisurely stroll along the boardwalk, where we always spot plenty of restaurants, street performers, spas, magicians, and, of course, skaters and roller-blading enthusiasts.

 Venice Beach Boardwalk

-If you’re so inclined during your first 24 hours in Los Angeles, strap on a pair of rollerblades and skate along the Venice Beach Boardwalk to get a real feel of what makes this section of L.A. so special.
-Or flex those pipes and hammer out a couple of pull-ups at Venice’s famed Muscle Beach.
+If you want to spice up your first 24 hours in Los Angeles, strap on a pair of rollerblades and skate along the Venice Beach Boardwalk to get a real feel of what makes this section of L.A. so special.

 Venice Canals